Discover Homestay in Stratford

 What transport links does Stratford offer?

 Stratford is not far out of central London and so the transport links here around the city are excellent.
 It’s a significant transport hub, and you’ll find connections in and out of London.
-There are seven rail stations in the area, spanning the mainline railway, London Underground, Docklands Light Railway, HS1 international line, London Overground and TfL Rail.
+There are seven rail stations in the area, spanning the mainline railway, London Underground (zone 2/3), Docklands Light Railway, HS1 international line, London Overground and TfL Rail.
 It will also link to the Elizabeth Line from late 2018.

 Stratford Bus Station is served by numerous routes around the capital.
 Additionally, many nationwide National Express coach services stop in Stratford on their way into London.
 There’s a Santander Cycles docking station at Stratford Station.
 Private transport such as minicabs and Uber serve the area well, too.